-- 29. Auditing Standard ASA 200 Objective and General Principles Governing an Audit of a Financial Report requires the auditor to plan and perform an audit by exercising professional judgement and with an attitude of professional scepticism recognising that circumstances may exist that cause the financial report to be materially misstated. - 30.
-In accordance with ASA 300 Planning an Audit of a Financial Report, the auditor exercises professional judgement to assess audit risk and to design audit procedures to ensure audit risk is reduced to an acceptable level.
+- 33. Auditing Standard ASA 200 Objective and General Principles Governing an Audit of a Financial Report requires the auditor to plan and perform an audit by exercising professional judgement and with an attitude of professional scepticism recognising that circumstances may exist that cause the financial report to be materially misstated. - 34.
+In accordance with ASA 300 Planning an Audit of a Financial Report, the auditor exercises professional judgement to assess audit risk and to design audit procedures to reduce audit risk to an acceptable level.
 The auditor's assessment of risk requires as prerequisites both a "knowledge of the business" (economy, industry, entity operations, management, legislation and regulation) and an assessment of materiality.
 When members raise questions relating to the audit approach or audit plan it is possible that they will not have an understanding of these prerequisites, nor of their significance to the audit process.
 Similarly members' perceptions of risk may vary considerably.
-Therefore the auditor informs the meeting about the auditor's approach to risk with reference to ASA 315 Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatement and ASA 330 The Auditor's Procedures in Response to Assessed Risks.
+Therefore the auditor informs the meeting about the auditor's approach to risk with reference to ASA 315 Understanding the Entity and Its Environment and Assessing the Risks of Material Misstatement and ASA 330 The Auditor's Procedures in Response to Assessed Risks. - 35.
+It is possible that members may not be familiar with the relevant statutory requirements governing an audit of a financial report.
+Responses to questions at an AGM provide an opportunity to inform members of the requirements mandated by Australian Auditing Standards, relevant requirements of the Act and the professional and ethical standards governing auditors.
+It provides further opportunity to explain that adherence to Australian Auditing Standards and professional ethics promote quality in the audit process and commitment to due care.